Group-Equivariant Diffusion Models for Lattice Field Theory: Building diffusion models for LQFT

-In Figure~\ref{fig:forward_diffusion_visualization}, we show an example diffusion process evolving according to Eq.~\eqref{eq:change_of_vars_VP_SDE} with $\gamma \equiv \pi$ and $\sigma \equiv \sqrt{2\pi}$.
-It shows the histogram of samples as time evolves, as well as the trajectories of three samples.
-The probability density function (PDF) of $\phi_t$ changes as time evolves from the original distribution at time 0 to a Gaussian-like distributions at time 1.
-Let us use $p_t(\phi_t; \sigma)$ to denote the PDF of diffused samples at time $t$.
-The evolution of $p_t$ is governed by the Fokker-Planck (FP) equation~\cite{fokkerMittlereEnergieRotierender1914, planckUeberSatzStatistischen1917}:
+The probability density function (PDF) of $\phi_t$ changes as time evolves from the original distribution at time 0 to a Gaussian-like distribution at time 1.
+Using $p_t(\phi_t; \sigma)$ to denote the PDF of diffused samples at time $t$, the evolution of $p_t$ is governed by the Fokker-Planck equation (FPE)~\cite{Fokker1914, Planck1917}: